Department of Foreign Affairs and Trade (Australia)

-The Department of Foreign Affairs and Trade (DFAT) is the department of the Australian government responsible for foreign policy and international relations, development aid (under the name Australian Aid), consular services, overseas trade, and investment (including trade and investment promotion Austrade).
-Australia's total official development assistance (ODA) (US$3 billion) decreased in 2022 due to differences in Australia's financial year reporting and the timing of its COVID-19-related expenditure, representing 0.19% of gross national income (GNI).
+The Department of Foreign Affairs and Trade (DFAT) is the department of the Australian Government responsible for foreign policy and international relations, development aid (under the name Australian Aid), consular services, overseas trade, and foreign direct investment (including trade and investment promotion agency Austrade).
+Australia's official development assistance (ODA) (US$3 billion) decreased in 2022 due to differences in Australia's financial year reporting and the timing of its COVID-19–related expenditure, representing 0.19% of gross national income (GNI).

-The head of the department is its secretary, presently Jan Adams.
+The department is led by a permanent secretary, currently Jan Adams.
 She reports to Penny Wong, who has held the position of Minister for Foreign Affairs since 2022.